AllLiver/Froggi/README.md

 # FOSSO
-FOSSO or Free & Open Source Scoreboard Overlay is an indev program that is designed to overlaying a clean customnizable overlay on a live stream.
+FOSSO or Free & Open Source Scoreboard Overlay is an indev program that is designed to overlay a clean customnizable overlay on a live stream.

 # Installation
 Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases")